New Study Finds Data Key to Unlocking Superior Customer Experience

 Creating a cycle of data-driven improvement is what differentiates the most successful companies from their peers.
 To create that cycle, having the right tech stack is a minimum investment that directly enables the talent, skill sets, and customer-centric mindset.
 This is well worth the investment as 83 percent of executives surveyed said they faced moderate to severe revenue and market share risks due to unimproved CX.
 Not to mention that 56 percent of companies now look to data that captures the interactions of the most engaged customers to evaluate which customer segments to nurture.
 Ultimately, the urgency to implement such plans to drive better CX cannot be ignored and taking control of your data should be at the forefront of your approach.

-To download a copy of the complete report, visit here.
+To download a copy of the complete report, visit Proving the Value of CX.

-The Forbes Insights and Arm Treasure Data report is the result of two surveys.
+The Forbes Insights and Treasure Data report is the result of two surveys.

 The CX executives survey includes the views of more than 200 global CX executives.
 Executives held marketing, sales, CX, product, and IT titles, and represented a variety of industries.
 All executives came from organizations with over $150 million USD in annual revenue, with almost half from large enterprises (revenue over $1 billion USD).